khadidjamammad/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_10.md

 ## 10. Speed of Light in Media

+What is the speed of light in a diamond, which has an index of refraction $n = 2.42$?

 ### Given Data:
 * **Index of refraction ($n$):** $2.42$
 * **Speed of light in a vacuum ($c$):** $\approx 3.00 \times 10^8 \text{ m/s}$